 Make the TSPEC a 60-byte element in DBand

 Note that a PTP TSPEC is a TSPEC exchanged between two non-AP DBand STAs.
 The format of the 12 PTP TSPEC is the same as the TSPEC, and hence the element format described in this subclause applies to both the PTP TSPEC and the non-PTP TSPEC.
+When transmitted in the DBand, the TSPEC element carries additional fields.
+These fields are not present when this element is transmitted in the OBand.

+Editor – please append the TSPEC in DBand with this field.